axem-solutions/dem/docs/design.md

 ---
-title: Design
+title: Design (for DEM developers)
 ---

 ## Architectural Overview

-This chapter contains the technical documentation for the design.
+This chapter contains the technical documentation of the design.

 The Development Environment Manager (DEM) provides an abstraction layer for the Development Platform, which encompasses a collection of available resources, such as registries, catalogs,